gillty1995/practibot-frontend/README.md

 1. Provides a navigation bar with a burger menu and close button.
 2. Enables users to switch between sections like “About” and “Contact.”

-_Error Boundary_

-1. Catches application errors and displays a fallback UI to maintain user experience.

 **Final Thoughts**

 Practibot showcases a blend of modern web development practices and interactive design.
 With its integration of React, TypeScript, and backend APIs, it delivers a powerful chatbot experience for music enthusiasts.
 From smooth animations to real-time interactions, Practibot highlights the capabilities of full-stack development in creating user-friendly applications.